-Identification: Small white butterflies with black wing spots in your garden are sure signs that cabbageworms will follow soon.
+Small white butterflies with black wing spots in your garden are sure signs that cabbageworms will follow soon.
 Look on the undersides of leaves for eggs that resemble tiny golden footballs attached by their tips.
-The green, worm-like, 1-inch-long caterpillars are covered in fine hairs that give them a velvety appearance.
+The green, wormlike, 1-inch-long caterpillars are covered in fine hairs that give them a velvety appearance.
 Pale yellow lines run lengthwise down their bodies.

-Signs/Damage: Cabbageworms feed on plants in the cabbage family, creating very large, irregular holes and boring down into vegetable heads.
+Cabbageworms feed on plants in the cabbage family, creating very large, irregular holes and boring down into vegetable heads.
 Because of their green coloring, cabbageworms blend into plants and are often hard to find at first.
 However, they leave large amounts of dark green excrement pellets that are very easy to spot.
-Find those, and the pest is nearby.
+Find those, and you know the pest is nearby.

-Control: Protecting against cabbageworm damage starts as soon as the butterflies arrive.
+Protecting against cabbageworm damage starts as soon as the butterflies arrive.
 Inspect cabbages and related plants closely, remove and destroy eggs, and treat plants for cabbageworms right away.
-GardenTech® brand offers several highly effective controls that kill cabbageworms and protect your harvest:
+GardenTech brand offers several highly effective controls that kill cabbageworms and protect your harvest:

-Always read product labels and follow the instructions carefully, including guidelines for pre-harvest intervals on edible crops.
+Always read product labels thoroughly and follow instructions, including guidelines for listed plants and pests, application frequencies and pre-harvest intervals (PHI) for edible crops.